Gallery Concerts

 Ingrid Matthews is well established as one of today’s most respected baroque violinists.
 She is a Visiting Associate Professor of Baroque Violin at Indiana University’s Jacobs School of Music and and served as Music Director of the Seattle Baroque Orchestra from 1994-2013.
 Since winning first prize in the Erwin Bodky International Competition for Early Music in 1989, she has appeared as a soloist, guest director, chamber musician, and concertmaster with leading early music ensembles including the New York Collegium, the Australian Brandenburg Orchestra, the Boston Early Music Festival Orchestra, Ars Lyrica (Houston), Tafelmusik Baroque Orchestra (Toronto), Musica Pacifica (San Francisco), and countless others.
 Ingrid Matthews has won high critical acclaim for her extensive discography; her recording of the Sonatas and Partitas for Unaccompanied Violin of J.S.
 Bach has been named “top recommendation for this music... on either period or modern instruments” by American Record Guide, and her recording of Biagio Marini is included in the Norton Anthology of Music used by conservatories and universities worldwide.
 She has served on the faculties of Cornish College of the Arts (Seattle), the University of Southern California/LA, the University of Toronto, Amherst Early Music Workshop, and the International Baroque Institute at Longy, and has held residencies at Oberlin College and the New England Conservatory.
 Matthews is a graduate of Indiana University where she studied with Josef Gingold and Stanley Ritchie.
 She is also active as a visual artist.

-Edson Scheid has been praised for his “polished playing” (The Strad) and for being a "virtuoso violinist" (The Boston Globe).
-A native of Brazil, Edson Scheid is based in New York City, where he performs with some of the city’s leading ensembles.
-He frequently tours in Europe, Asia, North and South America with such ensembles as Les Arts Florissants and Il Pomo d’Oro.
-As concertmaster, Edson Scheid has led performances with Seraphic Fire, Washington Bach Consort, Il Pomo d'Oro, Music Sacra New York, The Clarion Orchestra, Oratorio Society of New York, Teatro Nuovo, and Opera Lafayette, in venues such as Carnegie Hall, Concertgebouw Amsterdam, Elbphilharmonie Hamburg, Sala São Paulo, and the Rose Theater at Jazz at Lincoln Center.
-Edson Scheid has been featured live in-studio on In Tune from BBC Radio 3, and his recording of Paganini’s 24 Caprices on the baroque violin for the Naxos label has been critically acclaimed: “Far from being mere virtuoso stunts, Scheid’s Caprices abound in the beauty and revolutionary spirit of these works” (Fanfare Magazine).
-Edson Scheid holds degrees from the Universität Mozarteum Salzburg, the Yale School of Music (recipient of the Broadus Erle Prize) and The Juilliard School (recipient of a
+Edson Scheid has been praised for his “polished playing” (The Strad) and for being a ”virtuoso violinist” (The Boston Globe).
+A native of Brazil, Edson is based in New York, where he is a member of the Orchestra of St. Luke’s.
+He performs on both modern and period instruments with many ensembles around the country, and frequently tours in Europe, Asia, North and South America with such ensembles as Les Arts Florissants and Il Pomo d’Oro.
+As concertmaster, Edson has led performances with Seraphic Fire, Washington Bach Consort, Il Pomo d’Oro, Music Sacra New York, The Clarion Orchestra, Oratorio Society of New York, Teatro Nuovo, American Classical Orchestra, Opera Neo and Opera Lafayette, in venues such as Carnegie Hall, Concertgebouw Amsterdam, Elbphilharmonie Hamburg, Sala São Paulo, Teatro Colón in Buenos Aires and the Rose Theater at Jazz at Lincoln Center.
+Edson has been featured live in- studio on In Tune from BBC Radio 3, and his two recent album releases, “Paganini 24 Caprices” (Naxos) and “On Paganini’s Trail…” (Centaur), have been critically acclaimed.
+Edson holds degrees from the Universität Mozarteum Salzburg, the Yale School of Music (recipient of the Broadus Erle Prize) and The Juilliard School (recipient of a Kovner Fellowship).Photo Credit: Mei Stone

 Viola